CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 #### Image preprocessing (Laplacian filter)

-The remapped brightness temperatures are not used direclty as input to the sea-ice motion tracking step.
+The remapped brightness temperatures are not used directly as input to the sea-ice motion tracking step.
 Instead, a filter is first applied to the remapped imagery to enhance and stabilize intensity patterns.

-At the end of the step, the laplacian processed imagery are saved to disk, e.g. in netCDF files (two separated files for the two hemispheres).
+At the end of the step, the Laplacian processed imagery are saved to disk, e.g. in netCDF files (two separated files for the two hemispheres).

 ##### Mathematical description